sdcondon/SCMonoGame.DearImGui/README.md

 # SCMonoGameUtilities.DearImGui

 Just my adaptation of the MonoGame ImGui renderer and examples found in the [ImGuiNET](https://github.com/ImGuiNET/ImGui.NET) monogame demo project.
-Mostly for personal use, but making it public because others might find some value here - especially in the rewritten and expanded demos, many of which don't feature in the ImGuiNET demo project.
+Mostly for personal use, but making it public because others might find some value here - especially in the extensive demo project.

 Changes from MonoGame demo proj in ImGuiNET: